 The Amazon ECS container agent running on a container instance must register the logging drivers available

-on that instance with the ECS_AVAILABLE_LOGGING_DRIVERS
+on that instance with the ECS_AVAILABLE_LOGGING_DRIVERS environment variable before

 containers placed on that instance can use these log configuration options.
 For more information, see Amazon ECS